getzola/zola/docs/content/documentation/themes/creating-a-theme.md

 weight = 30
 +++

-Creating is exactly like creating a normal site with Gutenberg, except you will want to use many [Tera blocks](https://tera.netlify.com/docs/templates/#inheritance) to allow users to easily modify it.
+Creating is exactly like creating a normal site with Zola, except you will want to use many [Tera blocks](https://tera.netlify.com/docs/templates/#inheritance) to allow users to easily modify it.

 ## Getting started
-As mentioned, a theme is just like any site: start with running `gutenberg init MY_THEME_NAME`.
+As mentioned, a theme is just like any site: start with running `zola init MY_THEME_NAME`.

 The only thing needed to turn that site into a theme is to add `theme.toml` configuration file with the following fields: